ohio-software-development/RustGoogleTUI/README.md

 1. Install python3 and Rust on your computer.
 Follow the instructions in the following links:
     - Python3: https://www.python.org/downloads/
     - Rust: https://www.rust-lang.org/tools/install
-2. Download code and extract it to home directory
+2. Download code and extract it to home directory.
+3. Rename RustGoogleTUI-X.X.X folder to RustGoogleTUI
-3. Open a terminal and go to the RustGoogleTUI folder
+4. Open a terminal and go to the RustGoogleTUI folder
-4. Run "make"
+5. Run "make" once
-5. Call "tui_proj" in your terminal anywhere in your home directory to access your Gmail!
+6. Call "tui_proj" in your terminal anywhere in your home directory to access your Gmail!

 ### Team Members
 Brady Phelps, Michael Tan, Preston Rembis, and Alex Bikowski